-So what is it?
-A commitment ceremony is just like a marriage ceremony, without the legal paperwork.
+So what is a commitment ceremony?
+A commitment ceremony is just like a marriage ceremony, without legal paperwork.
 Some couples opt to complete their marriage license on a different day or not at all.
-While some couples may not like getting legally married a different day, planning a commitment ceremony allows a lot of flexibility on your wedding day.
+While some couples may not like getting legally married on a different day, planning a commitment ceremony allows a lot of flexibility on your wedding day.

 What is a Commitment Ceremony?